 Participation is open to ALL researchers, data experts, funders, and science policy makers.

-It will include keynotes and/or plenary sessions introducing each of the four themes, parallel sessions of various formats (paper sessions, workshops, interactive practical sessions and demos) and a plenary poster session.
+The programme includes keynotes and/or plenary sessions introducing each of the four themes: CRISIS REDUCTION, FAIR SPECIFICATIONS, FAIR SOCIETY, FAIR STEWARDSHIP, parallel sessions of various formats (paper sessions, workshops, interactive practical sessions and demos), and a plenary poster session.
 A plenary panel discussion will close the second day of the Symposium.
-See also paragraph on session types above.

-organised by: Claudia Behnke (SurfSara), Joy Davidson (University of Glasgow), Robert Huber (University of Bremen), Elizabeth Newbold (Science and Technology Facilities Council), Ilona Stein (DANS-KNAW) - FAIRsFAIR
+Organised by: Claudia Behnke (SurfSara), Joy Davidson (University of Glasgow), Robert Huber (University of Bremen), Elizabeth Newbold (Science and Technology Facilities Council), Ilona von Stein (DANS-KNAW) - FAIRsFAIR